-Well known for its magnificent Filene Center and world-renowned performances, Wolf Trap also provides a natural enclave in the midst of an increasingly urbanized northern Virginia.
+Well known for its magnificent Filene Center and world-renowned performances, Wolf Trap National Park for the Performing Arts also provides a natural oasis in the midst of an increasingly urbanized northern Virginia.
 Less than half of Wolf Trap's land is developed, leaving about 65 acres of woodland, streams, and wetland with a wide variety of plants, animals, birds, and wildflowers.
-Wolf Trap's natural areas add critical green space in a dense suburb, provide refuges for many species, serve as a migration rest stop for wildlife, and serve as a living biology classroom to the adjacent community.
+Wolf Trap's natural areas add critical green space in a dense suburb, provide refuges for many species, act as a migration rest stop for wildlife, and serve as a living biology classroom for the surrounding community.

 Using Citizen Science in Support of Resource Management in a Small Urban Park

-Wolf Trap National Park for the Performing Arts (WOTR) is taking great strides to enhance the biodiversity found within the Park.
-Through the planting of a Native Meadow, the expansion of ‘no-mow zones’, and the planting of more native trees and shrubs throughout the property, the park is actively increasing habitat for native pollinators and birds.
+Wolf Trap National Park for the Performing Arts is taking great strides to enhance the biodiversity found within the Park.
+Through the planting of a Native Meadow, the expansion of ‘no-mow zones’, and the planting of more native trees and shrubs throughout the property, park managers are actively increasing habitat for native pollinators and birds.

 In 2013, the park initiated an All-Taxa Biodiversity Inventory (ATBI) with bee and wasp, butterfly and moth, and bird surveys.
 These surveys were carried out with the help of volunteer “citizen scientists” and in collaboration with the Audubon Society of Northern Virginia (birds), the USGS (bees and wasps), and independent researchers (butterflies and moths).
 We have documented 45 species of bees, 18 species of wasps, 25 species of butterflies, four species of moths, and 128 species of birds.